jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

     </div>
 </div>

-It is important that we include the reaction moment $$M_3$$ that prevents the pendulum from twisting about its longitudinal axis.
+It is important that we include the reaction moment $$M_3$$ which prevents the pendulum from twisting about its longitudinal axis.
 Also, we will model the pendulum as a thin rod of length $$l$$.

 The next step is to perform a linear momentum balance in each of the coordinate directions of the body frame.
-But before we do so, we must derive an expression for the inertial acceleration of the center of mass of the pendulum in terms of the body frame unit vectors:
+But before we do so, we must derive an expression for the inertial acceleration of the center of mass of the pendulum in terms of the body frame unit vectors.
+To do this, we differentiate the position vector in frame $$B$$ twice.
+Notice that the body frame is just a spherical frame of reference with constant $$r$$:

 In the $$\hat{b}_1$$ direction: